American Football League: Television

-The NFL also adapted how the AFL used the growing power of televised football games, which were bolstered with the help of major network contracts (first with ABC and later with NBC).
+The NFL also adapted how the AFL used the growing power of televised football games, which were bolstered with the help of major network contracts (first with ABC, later with NBC after the latter network lost NFL rights to CBS).
 With that first contract with ABC, the AFL adopted the first-ever cooperative television plan for professional football, in which the proceeds were divided equally among member clubs.
 It featured many outstanding games, such as the classic 1962 double-overtime American Football League championship game between the Dallas Texans and the defending champion Houston Oilers.
 At the time it was the longest professional football championship game ever played.
 The AFL also appealed to fans by offering a flashier style of play (just like the ABA in basketball), compared to the more conservative game of the NFL.
 Long passes ("bombs") were commonplace in AFL offenses, led by such talented quarterbacks as John Hadl, Daryle Lamonica and Len Dawson.

 Despite having a national television contract, the AFL often found itself trying to gain a foothold, only to come up against roadblocks.
-For example, CBS-TV, which broadcast NFL games, ignored and did not report scores from the innovative AFL, on orders from the NFL.
-It was only after the merger agreement was announced that CBS began to give out AFL scores.
+For example, CBS, which broadcast NFL games, ignored and did not report scores from the innovative AFL.
+While it has been alleged this snub was on orders from the NFL, it is more likely the arrangement was mutual due to the equally bitter rivalry between CBS and NBC.
+After the merger agreement was announced, CBS agreed to report AFL scores.